AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 - Might be the most time consuming part of setup
 - Test scripts themselves can be simple
-- You will probably need to set up test data (e.g. in your database, CMS, etc) to simulate typical responses of your customers
+- You will probably need to set up test data (e.g. in your database, CMS, etc) to simulate typical responses of your endpoints (times, payload size, etc)

 ---